Unlock Your Home’s Potential

 Confirm the current zoning permissions for the property.

-It’s essential to know if your property is zoned to accommodate an ADU.
-Please contact the Town of Ajax at buildingpermits@ajax.ca or call 905-619-2529 ext 3652 for assistance.
+Before you start an ADU project, it’s essential to know if your property is zoned to accommodate an ADU.

 Alternatively, you can check with the Town of Ajax Zoning By-law, or by visiting the Planning & Development department at Town Hall for in-person assistance.